-On the buyer side, customers are investing in Communication Software applications based on new features and capabilities that are expected to replace their existing legacy systems.
+On the buyer side, customers are investing in Communications systems based on new features and capabilities that are expected to replace their existing legacy systems.
 In many cases, competitive upgrades and replacements that could have a profound impact on future market-share changes will become more widespread.

 Updated continuously, our database features extensive win/loss analysis.
-Each year our research team identifies tens of thousands of these Communication customer wins and losses from public and proprietary sources.
+Each year our research team identifies tens of thousands of these Communications customer wins and losses from public and proprietary sources.

 The research results are being incorporated into regular updates in our Enterprise Applications Buyer Insight Customer Database.
 You can access the Quarterly Win/Loss Analysis Scoreboard and our Enterprise Applications Buyer Insight Customer Database by becoming a subscriber.

 An expanded version of this report covers the top 980+ Communications Software Vendors, offering in-depth analysis of the market dynamics, vendors’ Strengths, Customers, Opportunities, Risks and Ecosystems as well as their ability to gain Shares (SCORES) within their respective space.
 We also offer win-loss analysis of the quarterly wins of these top vendors and whether incumbents and upstarts pose any real threat to their standing amid shifting market requirements and user preferences.